mmisw/mmiorr-docs/docs/semweb.md

 It includes, however, two integrated tools to facilitate the definition of ontologies basically by capturing the triples at the RDF level.
 This ORR functionality is described in more detail in later sections.
-Below is the key conceptual model underlying those tools.
+Below are the key conceptual aspects underlying those tools.

 ### Direct triple table